cozy/cozy-stack/docs/files.md

 Restore the file with the `file-id` identifiant.

+The file's `hidden` attributes will be set to false.

 ### DELETE /files/trash/:file-id

 Destroy the file and make it unrecoverable (it will still be available in